A Successful Lead Follow-Up Process for Life & Health Insurance Agents

 Although calls can be more personal, it’s essential to mix in emails, too.
 Create templates that your sales reps can use and follow to keep your schedule and messaging consistent.

 The other significant benefit of email is that you can incorporate other relevant content.
-Here at AgencyBloc, our marketing team works directly with our sales team to provide the necessary content to include in every step of the sales journey.
+Here at AgencyBloc, our marketing team works directly with our sales team to provide the necessary content to include at every step of the sales journey.
 Whether it be case studies, testimonials, guides, charts, etc., the whole sales team has access to the content.

 - Create powerful, engaging subject lines